Why Understanding Love Is Important For Relationships

 Whether you feel your relationship is perfect or not, you may still find it healthy and enjoyable.
 Your significant other may support you in return.
 Love may prompt you to grow through difficulties and feel you come out as a team with the person you love.

 Taking the time to understand your romantic partner may improve your relationship.
 Often, love motivates communication and the desire to connect.
-It can lead to having more understanding, validation, and respect for one another.
-A few skills you can utilize to increase communication include the following:
+It can lead to having more trust, understanding, validation, and respect for one another.

 • Scheduling relationship "check-ins"